Command options / Setting tags¶

 (DIM_FC2

-Supercell dimension for 2nd order force constants (for harmonic phonons) is specified.
-This is optional.
+Supercell dimension for 2nd order force constants (for harmonic phonons) is

 A larger and different supercell size for 2nd order force constants than that for 3rd order force constants can be specified with this option.
 Often interaction between a pair of atoms has longer range in real space than interaction among three atoms.
 Therefore to reduce computational demand, choosing larger supercell size only for 2nd order force constants may be a good idea.